isa/music-filterer/README.md

 ### Installation

-Make sure that you have ffmpeg installed on your system and you do also need id3reader and pyechonest python libraries.
+Make sure that you have ffmpeg installed on your system and you do also need storm, id3reader and pyechonest python libraries.
 And then:

     rake